abitfrosty/Stack_Overflow_Surveys/README.md

 |Between 0.1 - 0.05|10%-5%|Weak|
 |Between 0.05 - 0.01|5%-1%|Strong|
 |Less than 0.01|<1%|Very strong|

+For example, the H0 (null hypothesis) states that there's no correlation between programming language popularity and developer's satisfaction in 2017 year data.
+But analyzing 2 previous charts in [Modeling](https://github.com/abitfrosty/Stack_Overflow_Surveys#Modeling) step with such properties:
+	- **Pearson correlation coefficient (blue): 0.492**
+	- **SpearmanrResult(correlation=0.5360195360195361, pvalue=0.003953395285996525)**

+*Blue are unpopular languages, red are popular languages*

+We can reject the H0 hypothesis based on a moderate correlation value (~**0.49** Pearson's Rs and ~**0.54** Spearman's Rs) and very low p-value of ~**0.004** that states this correlation isn't due to a chance.
+And accept alternative hypothesis that says there is a moderate positive linear correlation between programming language popularity and developer's satisfaction in 2017 year data.

 #### 6. Deployment

+##### Final conclusion on programming language satisfaction:
+		1. Unpopular languages tend to be more satisfying, is it true?
+			- No. The correlation was found in 2017 and 2018 but not in 2019 and 2020.
+		2. Overall satisfaction in programming languages does not change, is it true?
+			- No. There is a falling trend in languages' satisfaction that occurs not only in popular languages but in whole.
+	- Questions to be answered:
+		1. Underpaid/overpaid feeling and what are the break points in salary?
+			- Underpaid: 35,000, 55,000, 75,000, 110,000.
+			- Overpaid: 55,000, 85,000, 110,000.
+		2. How rare is 50,000, 100,000 or 150,000 USD salary among developers?
+			- Salary of 50,000 is around the 50th percentile.
+			- Salary of 100,000 is around the 90th percentile.
+			- Salary of 150,000 is around the 99th percentile.
+		3. Which language was the most popular in 2017, 2018, 2019, 2020?
+			- JavaScript is the most popular and the most satisfying programming language in the analysis of 2017, 2018, 2019 and 2020 years surveys.
+		4. Which language had the best ratio of satisfaction/unsatisfaction in 2017, 2018, 2019, 2020?
+			Smalltalk in 2017, Groovy in 2018, Ruby in 2019, R in 2020.

 ### File Description
 In this repository you can find zipped archives with .CSV files which is the datasets used in the analysis and a .ipynb files which is a jupyter notebook files that contain the code for analysis.
 The are 2 .ipynb files: